 ARTICLE IX - AMENDMENTS TO THESE BYLAWS

-A These bylaws, with the exception of Article II, Sections 2, 3 and 4, may be amended at any time by a two-thirds (2/3) vote of the IRs and board members present at any regular or special meeting of the Intergroup, provided a copy of the proposed amendment has been submitted in writing and received by each group affiliated with this Intergroup at least one (1) month prior to the meeting in which action is to be taken on the amendment.
+These bylaws, with the exception of Article II, Sections 2,3 and 4, may be amended at any time by a two-thirds (2/3) vote of the IRs and board members present at any face to face or virtual meeting of the Intergroup, provided a copy of the proposed amendment has been submitted in writing and received by each group affiliated with this Intergroup at least one (1) month prior to the meeting in which action is to be taken on the amendment.

 ARTICLE X - MAJOR POLICY MATTERS